 - If available, E. coli DH5α harboring a plasmid can also be revived from the stored stocks such as glycerol stock or stab culture.
-Cells obtained from stored stock can be either streaked or spreaded on an antibiotic-containing solid LB-agar plate.
+Cells obtained from stored stock can be either streaked or spread on an antibiotic-containing LB-agar plate.

 - Copy number of low copy number plasmids can be increased by chloramphenicol treatment.

-- Usually LB (lysogeny broth, also referred to as Luria-Bertani growth medium) is the most suitable growth medium for most laboratory strains of E. coli as most plasmid isolation protocols and kits are standardized for this.
-The recommended initial volumes of E. coli culture and buffers for lysis and other downstream processes in these protocols and kits are suitable for the cell density achieved by overnight culture of E. coli in LB medium.
-However, there are several highly rich growth mediums (e.g., Terrific Broth (TB)) which can support much higher saturation density of E. coli than LB, therefore their use can help to reduce initial E. coli culture volume.
+- Usually, LB (lysogeny broth, also referred to as Luria-Bertani growth medium) is the most suitable growth medium for most laboratory strains of E. coli as most plasmid isolation protocols and commercially available kits are standardized for this.
+The recommended initial volumes of E. coli culture and buffers for lysis and other downstream processes in these protocols and kits are suitable for the cell density achieved by the overnight culture of E. coli in the LB medium.
+However, several highly rich growth media (e.g., Terrific Broth (TB)) are also available that can be used to culture E. coli.
+These culture media support a much higher saturation density thus helping to reduce the initial E. coli culture volume.

 - Depending on the initial culture volume, plasmid isolation methods are called miniprep (1-5 ml culture volume), midiprep (25-50 ml culture volume), and maxiprep (100-500 ml culture volume).

 - Generally, miniprep yields a sufficient amount of plasmid for applications like the screening of clones for the presence of insert, DNA sequencing, etc. Other applications, like probe preparations, plasmid distribution, transfection, etc., can require a large quantity of plasmid (midiprep or maxiprep).